 It’s a real shame nowadays that it’s hard to know who we can trust and who we can’t.
-Our years of house building have absolutely destroyed my confidence in the ability of someone to do a job well or a product to do what it says on the tin.
-I’ve lost count of the number of times that contractor workmanship has been poor, the Customer Service has been sadly lacking or that I’ve ordered something for the house and its been sub standard.
+Over the years I’ve lost confidence in the ability of someone to do a job well or a product to do what it says on the tin.
+From buying cars to ordering paint, there have been more instances than not when workmanship has been poor, the customer service has been sadly lacking or that I’ve ordered something and its been sub standard.
 Trust in traders in a whole range of industries is all important.
 What do you do when they let you down?

-To this day, every time we start a project, I live in hope that this time it will be different and that a product we order will be what we ask for at the agreed price, will work and will be delivered when promised.
+To this day I live in hope that what we buy will be what we ask for at the agreed price, will work and will be delivered when promised.
 In the same way, I also hope that someone we employ to do a job will have the ability to do that job without any major supervision or input from us and that they will do the job well.

 Unfortunately, more often than not, we end up disappointed and then face endless battles to get things fixed, replaced or problems solved.
 In order to drive loyalty, the whole Customer Service experience should be effortless for the customer and not feel like you are running uphill in treacle.

-The result of all this is that I’m now always suspicious of any new product or service.
+I’m always suspicious of traders and any new product or service.
 In fact I’m probably far too cautious and wary and am constantly looking for the catch in a deal.
 If something sounds too good to be true, it no doubt is exactly that.
 I spend a lot of time researching, checking product or company reviews and then dither about making final decisions.
-This is a real hassle and very time consuming but a necessary evil for my own peace of mind in today’s world.
+This is a real hassle and very time consuming but it will reap rewards in the long run.